osrf/ros2multirobotbook/src/ros2_cli.md

 string name
 ```

-We can see from the output above that the spawn message takes three "float32"
+We can see from the output above that the spawn message takes three `float32`
 values for its position and orientation as well a "string" for its name.
 The
 `---` indicate the return value of the services.
-Unlike topics, services can
+Unlike topics, services have
-return a set up values, which enables them to do things like perform
+a return value, which enables them to do things like perform computations and
-computations and calculations.
+calculations.

 Let's examine the help for calling a service by running `ros2 service call --help`.